 SCOPE's mission is to develop dental professionals committed to improving the health of all people.

-Now celebrating nearly a quarter century of service, the SCOPE program is successful and unique in its student-initiated and student-operated community service design.
+Now celebrating more than a quarter century of service, the SCOPE program is successful and unique in its student-initiated and student-operated community service design.
 SCOPE officers encourage our student body to take active roles in sponsoring or participating in activities such as prevention education, screenings and presentations for families, parents, children, senior citizens and other underserved members of the Bay Area community.